victoriademina/PaymentGateway/README.md

 3. Data storage concerns are being separated from the business logic, it enables an easy migration to any database of your choice in the future.
 4. As a result, every application layer can be unit-tested independently from the other layers.

-**Repository pattern** has been used to decouple data access from the rest of the application.
-It ensures an easier switch to another database in the future, since data access layer will not affect application logic.

-**Command Query Responsibility Segregation (CQRS) pattern** has been used to separate an application into two distinct parts: a command side for changing data, and a query side for reading data.
-This architecture improves performance and ensures that read and write operations can be scaled up and down independently from each other.

 <p align="center">
   <img src="https://github.com/victoriademina/PaymentGateway/blob/main/images/DataFlowDiagram.jpg" alt="Data Flow Diagram" width="1000"/>
 </p>